On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-The spectral features of the Hamiltonian $\cH$ are far easier to analyse in momentum representation than in position representation, in that in this setting we merely have to study the matrix $h$.
+The spectral features of the Hamiltonian $\mathcal{H}$ are easier to analyze in momentum representation than in position representation, in that in the former settings the analysis boils down to studying the matrix $h$.

-First of all, notice that, for any choice of $\V{k}$, the matrix $h(\V{k})$ is symmetric (with respect to the Euclidean inner product of $\bC^4$) and has eigenvalues $\pm \omega(\V{k})$, both two-fold degenerate (for details follow the discussion in \cite[Section 9.2]{dimock} with the appropriate modifications; see also \cite[Section 2.2]{DM}).
-In particular the linear space $\bC^4$ decomposes into two orthogonal subspaces:
+Note that, for any choice of $\V{k}$, the matrix $h(\V{k})$ is symmetric (with respect to the Euclidean inner product of $\bC^4$) and has eigenvalues $\pm \omega(\V{k})$, both two-fold degenerate (for details follow the discussion in \cite[Section 9.2]{dimock} with the appropriate modifications; see also \cite[Section 2.2]{DM}).